TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 ..
 Todo: Add section about backend modules.

+In classical TYPO3 extensions the frontend functionality is divided into several frontend plugins.
+Normally each has a separate code base.
+In contrast, there is only one code base in Extbase (a series of controllers and actions).
+Nevertheless, it is possible to group controllers and actions to make it possible to have multiple frontend plugins.

 .. sidebar:: Why two files?

     You may wonder why you need to edit both, file :file:`ext_localconf.php` and file